bennyhuo/KotlinBlogTranslation/original/M10 is out.md

 <p></p>
 {% endraw %}

-The underlying mechanism was proposed initially by Ross Tate in his paper on “Mixed-Site Variance”.
+The underlying mechanism was proposed initially by Ross Tate in his  [paper on “Mixed-Site Variance”](http://www.cs.cornell.edu/~ross/publications/mixedsite/) .
 ### Varargs translated to projected arrays

-Another breaking change comes in the form of a fix to a obscure, but sometimes rather annoying issue: when we have a function that takes a vararg of String?, we really want to be able to pass an array of String to it, don’t we?
-Before M10 it was impossible, because vararg of T were compiled to Array<T>, now they are compiled to Array<out T>, and the following code works:
+Another <strong>breaking change</strong> comes in the form of a fix to a obscure, but sometimes  [rather](https://youtrack.jetbrains.com/issue/KT-5534)   [annoying](https://youtrack.jetbrains.com/issue/KT-2163)  issue: when we have a function that takes a vararg of <code>String?</code>, we really want to be able to pass an array of <code>String</code> to it, don’t we?
+Before M10 it was impossible, because vararg of T were compiled to <code>Array&lt;T&gt;</code>, now they are compiled to <code>Array&lt;out T&gt;</code>, and the following code works:

 {% raw %}
 <p></p>